Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning: Writing-RL

 \subsection{Margin-aware Data Selection}

-Previous data selection approaches typically take question difficulty as a key criteria, measured by the accuracy of the policy model~\citep{shi2025efficient, bae2025online}, simplistic indicators~\citep{DBLP:conf/acl/ChengLLZLLZ20, DBLP:journals/corr/abs-2503-10105} like solution step counts or simple heuristics grounded in human intuition~\citep{DBLP:conf/nips/HendrycksBKABTS21}.
-While difficulty-prioritized data selection has been effective in tasks such as math and code, where RL benefits from verifiable rewards, it depends on clearly defined ground truth to measure difficulty.
-In open-ended writing tasks, however, the lack of ground-truths makes difficulty an unreliable indicator of data utility and the most difficult questions may not be the most suitable ones for effective learning.
+Previous data selection approaches typically take question difficulty as a key criterion, measured by the accuracy of the policy model~\citep{shi2025efficient, bae2025online}, simplistic indicators~\citep{DBLP:conf/acl/ChengLLZLLZ20, DBLP:journals/corr/abs-2503-10105} like solution step counts or simple heuristics grounded in human intuition~\citep{DBLP:conf/nips/HendrycksBKABTS21}.
+While difficulty-prioritized data selection has been effective in verifiable tasks such as math and code, it depends on clearly defined ground truth to measure difficulty.
+In open-ended writing tasks, however, the lack of ground-truths makes difficulty hard to measure.

 To address this issue, we propose \textit{Margin-aware Data Selection}, which uses the performance gap between the policy output and the highest-quality reference as a measure of \textit{learning potential}.
 Our intuition is simple: a question suitable for learning is a question with sufficient room for performance improvement.
 Specifically, the procedure is detailed as follows.